Fill out employer forms

 - EIN (Employer Identification Number)

-- A unique nine-digit number assigned by the IRS to identify a business entity for tax and reporting purposes, similar to a social security number for a company.
+- A unique nine-digit number assigned by the IRS to identify a business entity for tax and reporting purposes, similar to a Social Security number for individuals.

 - FUTA (Federal Unemployment Tax Act)

-- A federal tax paid exclusively by employers to fund state unemployment insurance agencies and provide benefits to workers who have lost their jobs.
+- A federal tax paid exclusively by employers that funds state unemployment insurance agencies and provides benefits to workers who have lost their jobs.

 - WCB (Workers’ Compensation Board)